 10. Lost in Space

-A reboot of the 1960s classic, the show follows the Robinson family struggling to survive after crash landing on an alien planet.
+A reboot of the 1960s classic TV series, the show follows the Robinson family struggling to survive after crash landing on an alien planet.
 It was Emmy nominated for its stunning visual effects.

-The series will have a final third season airing in 2021.
+The series will have a final season (its third) airing in 2021.

 11. Fuller House

-In this wholesome spinoff, DJ of Full House is now a widow raising her own family in her childhood home alongside sister Stephanie and friend Kimmy.
+In this wholesome spinoff sitcom, DJ of Full House is now a widow raising her own family in her childhood home alongside sister Stephanie and friend Kimmy.

 Plenty of the original cast appears in this heartful sitcom that celebrates family and overcoming life’s challenges together.
-Netflix has a bingeworthy four seasons available.
+Netflix has a bingeworthy five seasons available.